A History of BIRMINGHAM Places & Placenames . . . from A to Y

 Chelmsley lay in the manor of Coleshill which was recorded at Domesday as having woods 3 leagues in length and 2.5 in breadth.
 The manor passed to the de Clinton family in the time of Henry I (r.1100-1135).

-Sometime before 1200 Osbert de Clinton married Margaret de Hatton; her dowry is recorded at Osbert's death as 'the wood called Chelemundesheia (Chelmsley), the whole wood called Witesmore, from the oak which is called Castle Oak to Lutleshare and to Wirsetemede and from Wirsetemede to Bromwich Blakeley'.
+Sometime before 1200 Osbert de Clinton married Margaret de Hatton; her dowry is recorded at Osbert's death as 'the wood called Chelemundesheia, the whole wood called Witesmore, from the oak which is called Castle Oak to Lutleshare and to Wirsetemede and from Wirsetemede to Bromwich Blakeley'.
 This is the first record of the name.

 In 1834 Chelmsley Wood is shown on the first Ordnance Survey map stretching from Bacons End to the southern end of Winchester Drive.
 A surviving remnant of the wood stands close to the town centre near the junction of Chelmsley Road and Moorend Avenue.
 Alcott Wood also survives at the southern end of the Moorend Avenue.